 Psalm 27:4-5 One thing I have desired of the Lord, That will I seek: That I may dwell in the house of the Lord All the days of my life, To behold the beauty of the Lord, And to inquire in His temple.
 For in the time of trouble He shall hide me in His pavilion; In the secret place of His tabernacle He shall hide me; He shall set me high upon a rock.

-The world these days is full of bad news, with tensions growing in the Middle East, tensions with North Korea, and nature constantly adding to the chaos with one disaster after another.
-It's a time of trouble all right, and for us believers, it may sometimes be hard to believe – but it never is as bad as it seems.
+The world these days is full of bad news, with the aftershocks of Covid, an ongoing war in Ukraine, tensions throughout the Middle East, and the natural disasters that continue to take place.
+It’s a time of trouble all right, and for us believers, it may sometimes be hard to believe – but it never is as bad as it seems.
 Let me illustrate with a joke I like to share with my messages.

 Way out west (in America, of course), a cowboy is driving down a road, his dog riding in the back of his pickup truck, his faithful horse in the trailer behind.
 As he takes a curve on the highway he suddenly loses control of the vehicle and has a terrible accident.